Ray of Light

-Ray of Light is the seventh studio album by American singer-songwriter Madonna, released in early 1998 by Maverick Records.
-A stylistic and aesthetical departure from her previous work, Ray of Light is an electronica and techno-pop record which incorporates multiple genres, including ambient, trip hop, psychedelic music and Middle Eastern music, while also seeing Madonna singing with greater breadth and a fuller tone.
-Mystical themes are also strongly present in both the music and lyrics, as a result of Madonna embracing Kabbalah, her study of Hinduism and Buddhism, and her daily practice of Ashtanga yoga.
+Ray of Light is the seventh studio album by American singer-songwriter Madonna, released on February 22, 1998, by Maverick Records.
+A major stylistic and aesthetic departure from her previous work, Bedtime Stories (1994), Ray of Light is an electronica, trip hop, techno-pop and new-age record which incorporates multiple genres, including ambient, house, rock and classical.
+Mystical themes are strongly present in the music and lyrics as a result of Madonna embracing Kabbalah, her study of Hinduism and Buddhism, and her daily practice of Ashtanga yoga.

 After giving birth to her first child, Madonna started working on the album with producers Babyface and Patrick Leonard.
-Following failed sessions with them, Madonna pursued a new musical direction with English producer William Orbit, which resulted in a much more experimental sound being produced for the album.
-The recording process was the longest of Madonna's career, and she experienced problems with Orbit's hardware arrangement which would break down and cause delays until it could be repaired.
+Following failed sessions with them, Madonna pursued a new musical direction with English producer William Orbit, which resulted in a much more experimental sound.
+The recording process was the longest of Madonna's career, and she experienced problems with Orbit's hardware arrangement, which would break down and cause delays until it could be repaired.

-Considered as her best body of work, the album received universal critical acclaim, with reviews praising the singer's new musical direction, Orbit's complex, innovative and experimental production, and Madonna's songwriting skills.
-Referred to as her "most adventurous" record, Ray of Light has been noted for its introspective, spiritual, and religious nature with Madonna's vocals also being lauded.
-Retrospectively, the album has continued receiving critical acclaim from contemporary critics and is often considered to be her magnum opus.
-On top of this, the album is frequently cited by critics as one of the greatest mainstream pop albums of all time.
-Madonna has retrospectively referenced it as her most quintessential album yet.
-Ray of Light won four Grammy Awards from a total of six nominations.
+Ray of Light was met with universal acclaim upon its release and is often considered Madonna's magnum opus.
+Critics praised the singer's new musical direction, contemplative songwriting, and mature vocals, alongside Orbit's complex, innovative production.
+The album has also been credited with introducing electronica into mainstream pop culture and affirming the 39-year-old Madonna's relevance during a period of major teen-marketed artists.
+Retrospectively, the album has continued to receive acclaim and is considered one of the greatest pop albums of all time.
+Madonna has referred to it as her quintessential album.
+Ray of Light won four Grammy Awards from a total of six nominations at the 41st Annual Grammy Awards.

-The album debuted at number two on the US Billboard 200, with the biggest first-week sales by a female artist at the time.
-It also peaked at number one in 17 countries, including Australia, Canada, Germany, Italy, Spain and the United Kingdom, and charted within the top-five in most musical markets.
+The album entered the US Billboard 200 at number two, with the biggest first-week sales by a female artist at the time.
+It also peaked at number one in 17 countries, including Australia, Canada, Germany, Italy, Spain and on the United Kingdom Albums Chart, and charted within the top-five in most musical markets.
 Worldwide, Ray of Light has sold over 16 million copies and is one of the best-selling albums by women.
 Five singles were released from the album, including the international top five hits "Frozen" and "Ray of Light".
 The album's promotion was later supported by the Drowned World Tour in 2001.
-Music critics have noted the album's influence on popular music, and how it introduced electronica into mainstream pop culture in America.
-They also noted Madonna's musical re-invention which helped the 39-year-old remain contemporary among the teen-marketed artists of the period.
+A remix album entitled Veronica Electronica was released on July 25, 2025.